We are responsible for land drainage consents for ordinary watercourses. These are sometimes called flood defence consents.

 A land drainage consent is required for:

-- altering a culvert that would affect the flow of an ordinary watercourse; or
+- altering a culvert that would affect the flow of an ordinary watercourse

 How to apply for consent

-Contact us before you start your application.
+Contact us to start your application.
 We may be able to advise you that consent is not required or give you advice to help avoid unnecessary delays.

 The application fee is £50 per structure or temporary works event.
 We must formally respond to your application within two months of receiving your application.